microsoft/MIDI/README.md

 ## Relevant specifications

+**TODO: Update these with the new specs as soon as they make it on to the site.**

 These are the specifications which apply to this project today.
-(TODO: Update with latest specs at time of publishing)

 * [MIDI 2.0](https://www.midi.org/specifications/midi-2-0-specifications)
 * [USB MIDI 2.0](https://www.midi.org/specifications/midi-transports-specifications/usb/usb-midi-2-0-2)